fluent/fluent-logger-golang/README.md

 Sets whether to request acknowledgment from Fluentd to increase the reliability of the connection.
 The default is false.

+## FAQ

+### Does this logger support the features of Fluentd Forward Protocol v1?

+"the features" includes heartbeat messages (for TCP keepalive), TLS transport and shared key authentication.

+This logger doesn't support those features.
+Patches are welcome!

 ## Tests
 ```
 go test